lpacher/phd/README.md

 Detailed **step-by-step instructions** are provided in form of a [_"lab zero"_](labs/lab0/README.md) to help students to setup a suitable development environment for both Linux and Windows operating systems.

+# Hands-on laboratories
+[**[Contents]**](#contents)

+The course is organized in form of _"virtual laboratories"_ to introduce fundamental concepts in digital design and simulation using VHDL and FPGA programming.

+Each "lab" consists of step-by-step instructions to guide the student in running the flows using Xilinx Vivado tools.

+The complete list of proposed labs can be found [**here**](https://github.com/lpacher/fphd/tree/master/labs).

 # Git configuration